osparcomm/HARSAT/index.md

 # harsat

+## What is HARSAT?

+HARSAT (Harmonised Regional Seas Assessment Tool), is a tool that is applied by The Arctic Monitoring and Assessment Programme (AMAP), the Helsinki Commission (HELCOM) and the OSPAR Commission (OSPAR) to support their assessments of data concerning contaminants (hazardous substances) and their effects in the marine environment.

+HARSAT code includes tools for pre-processing data, statistical trend analysis and comparison with threshold values, and post-processing for archiving and reporting.

+HARSAT is developed in the statistical computing language R. R is available for most operating systems and can be downloaded from the R-project website.

+Disclaimer: The HARSAT tool is made available under an Open Source licence.
+While every attempt has been made to ensure that the HARSAT version(s) developed and supported by AMAP/HELCOM/OSPAR are free of errors, any use of the tool by third parties, and the quality of products of third party use is the responsibility of the third party concerned.

-## Requirements
+## System requirements

-- R programming language (version 4.2.1)
-- Additional R packages to those which come with the standard R installation -- they will be installed automatically, but you may need permissions or tools to do that
+- R programming language (version 4.2.1 or later).
+Additional R packages to those which come with the standard R installation may be needed -- they will normally be installed automatically, but you may need permissions or tools to do this
+- R Studio (recommended; version 2023.03.1 or later).
+While not required, the HARSAT developers recommend running the HARSAT code using the RStudio integrated development environment.

 ## Installation